matthew-brett/teaching/fourier_no_ei.rst

 DFT and FFT
 ===========

-The fast fourier transform (FFT) refers to a particular set of - er - fast algorithms for calculating the DFT.
+The fast Fourier transform (FFT) refers to a particular set of - er - fast algorithms for calculating the DFT.
 It is common, but confusing, to use "FFT" to mean DFT.

 *****************************************
 Rewriting the DFT without the :math:`e^i`